 We think that the following tips can be used as a checklist when looking for a provider of IT product development services:

 It is preferable that the company under consideration has proven experience in developing enterprise-grade software solutions.
-Ask them for Case Studies that meet the description and state their role in the implementation of the corresponding projects.
+Ask them for Case Studies that meet the description and show their role in the implementation of the corresponding projects.

 It is a must for your software product development partner to have a highly professional and well-seasoned Business Analysis team.
 Ask them about this, as well as about the types of BA expertise they can provide.
 The company must have at least the 4 main types of BA expertise in order to be able to implement a major and complex software solution.